Announcements

 Fall Gun Season

 • Hunters can only apply for one permit per lottery, but does not apply to applicants who have or will have a landowner property-only permit.
 People with landowner permits are exempt from the first and second lotteries in fall gun season.
-Maximum of two permits of any type during fall
+Maximum of two permits during the Fall Gun Season.

 1. First Lottery